Summary

 such strength as to sear dental X-ray films encased in tinfoil.

-Such an achievement appears impossible; yet X-rays seemed equally
+Such an achievement appears impossible; yet X-rays seemed

-eyewitnesses who selected at random the films exposed to the rays,
+presence of eyewitnesses who selected at random the films

-retained the duplicates, and developed the two simultaneously in
+exposed to the rays, retained the duplicates, and developed the

-films were found to be perceptibly darkened.
+After exposure, these films were found to be perceptibly

 Doctor Hollingshead declares that the rays produced try his